Open the VMK viewing chart for suggestions on which order to watch the video tutorials in.

 This is a continuation of the Game Engine and Ghost Toast VMK series.
 The game engine is rewritten using more advanced C++ features and the renderer is updated to use the core OpenGL v3.x specifications with GLSL shaders.

 Watch and learn how to add 3D sound effects and music into your games.
-The VMK in this section will show you how to play sound files based on game triggers (like creaky doors), you will see how to play sounds in a continous loop for things like a machine gun sound effect, and you will learn to stream audio for music playback.
+The VMK in this section will show you how to play sound files based on game triggers (like creaky doors), you will see how to play sounds in a continuous loop for things like a machine gun sound effect, and you will learn to stream audio for music playback.

 This VMK series uses the 3D OpenGL Game Engine to present different tips and tricks that you can use when creating your own computer games.
 Send me an email message if you have suggestions for additional topics that should be covered.